Automattic/wp-calypso/client/layout/guided-tours/docs/TUTORIAL.md

 For more complete technical information, please see the existing tours (linked to [in the README.md](../README.md)), the [API documentation](./docs/API.md), and the [architecture documentation](./ARCHITECTURE.md).

+**PLEASE NOTE:** This tour is merely an example.
+It is not a real tour that we're showing to users.
+The step sequence and copy especially didn't go through multiple iterations like we'd normally do with a new tour.

 ## What Do We Want To Achieve?

 Before we think about what steps we want our tour to have, we should take a step back and think about **what goals we want to achieve** with our tour.